Regal and Cineworld to suspend operations at hundreds of cinemas

 Cineworld Group Plc said Monday that 536 Regal cinemas in the U.S. and 127 Cineworld and Picturehouse venues in the U.K. would close on Thursday.
 Some 45,000 employees are affected.

-The company says that with major markets such as New York closed and no guidance on when they will reopen, "studios have been reluctant to release their pipeline of new films."
+The company has high debts and is, like the wider industry, struggling with the effects of the pandemic.
+It said that with major markets such as New York closed and no guidance on when they will reopen, "studios have been reluctant to release their pipeline of new films."

 Cineworld shares fell as low as 15.64 pounds in London and were down 31% at 27.41 in morning trading.